 Contacts: You must enrol through your school.
 Please see your careers advisor.

-Year two entry criteria: To move on to year two you will need to have completed 80% of the available credits in year one.
+Year 2 entry criteria: To move on to Year 2, you will need to have completed 80% of the available credits in year one.

 |15849||Perform manual soldering and de-soldering procedures for electrotechnology work||6||2||2||TE15849|

 |5922||Use cutting tools and machines in the performance of electrical installation and maintenance||7||2||2||TC5922|

 We have teamed up with Hamilton-based manufacturer Longveld to offer a unique training course for young women interested in a career in fabrication and engineering.
 View the Longveld course details.